sleepymalc/sleepymalc/README.md

 # Wellcome <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I am Pingbang Hu, a **freelance back-end developer**, and a **theoretical enthusiast**.
 I am currently studying in
-1. Univeristy of Michigan majored in CS with Math minor
+- Univeristy of Michigan majored in CS with Math minor
-2. UM-SJTU Joint instuite majored in ECE

-as a junior student.
+- UM-SJTU Joint instuite majored in ECE as a junior student.
 I'm passionate about development, but this is not the only thing I'm interesting in!
 I'm also fascinated by
-- algorithm
+- Algorithm
-- pure mathamatics
+- Pure mathamatics
-- applied mathematics
+- Applied mathematics
+- Theroetical Machine Learning

 From my passion, I have experience researching on I was a research assistance in ***interpretable machine learning***, and now I'm working on a research about ***machine learning with GNN*** as a research assistance.